barter-rs/barter-data-rs/README.md

 ## Contributing
 Thanks for your help in improving the Barter ecosystem!
 Please do get in touch on the discord to discuss development, new features, and the future roadmap.
+In order to integration a new exchange or endpoint, the following main traits will have to be implemented:
+* **Subscriber**
+* **ExchangeTransformer**

 ## Related Projects
 In addition to the Barter-Data crate, the Barter project also maintains:
 * [`Barter`]: High-performance, extensible & modular trading components with batteries-included.
 Contains a pre-built trading Engine that can serve as a live-trading or backtesting system.
+* [`Barter-Integration`]: High-performance, low-level framework for composing flexible web integrations.

 ## Roadmap
 * Extend the existing integrations scope to include more endpoints.